Gammadyne Corporation

 3. A second DNS query is used to find the IP address of the mail server.
 For example, the IP address for mail.bar.com might be 11.22.33.44.

-4. Finally, the email program connects to that IP address on Port 25 and delivers the email.
+4. Finally, the email program connects to that IP address on Port 25 and delivers the email (using the SMTP protocol).

 Advantages